Exilor/l2cr_gs/README.md

   - L2J's datapack and configuration (.cfg files) folders
   - A properly set up MySQL database (as if to be used with L2J)
   - The geodata files (optional)

-# Usage
-The /bin folder contains executables for launching the server after compilation.
-The Rakefile includes tasks meant for development:
-  - ```rake``` or ```rake run``` compiles and runs the server and leaves the executable in the server's folder for future use
-  - ```rake build``` builds the server in release mode and gives the executable a different name so that it won't overwrite the unoptimized executable
-  - ```rake rerun``` runs the executable again if it exists Gracefully restarting the server is only possible when launching it using the executables in /bin or using rake.

 # TODO list